 Excited and intrigued by the challenge, I got started on trying to put together a great pumpkin frozen yogurt recipe.
 Because I like food and pumpkins and frozen yogurt and I especially like challenges.

 Now, I don’t know about you, but pumpkin frozen yogurt sounded delicious to me.
 I had never tried anything like it.
 Plus, it sounded like a great recipe to add to the fall holiday dessert repertoire.

-I used pure maple syrup to sweeten the Almond Dream non-dairy yogurt and fresh pumpkin puree and to give a nice depth of flavor from the natural sweetness.
+I used pure maple syrup to sweeten the full fat greek yogurt and fresh pumpkin puree and to give a nice depth of flavor from the natural sweetness.